-Local control of school calendars is expected to face a battle this year in Montgomery.
+Local control of school calendars is once again facing a battle in Montgomery.
 Business and tourism industry advocates are once again lobbying heavy support for bills that would force local schools to push back the school start date, removing the authority to set school calendar dates from where it rightfully belongs -- with local school boards.
 AASB strongly opposes proposed legislative mandates that strip away decision-making power from local school boards.

 Your system's school calendar -- which often is developed with input from your parents and community members -- is compromised when lawmakers force arbitrary school start and/or end dates.